ModDota/moddota.github.io/_articles/abilities/datadriven/datadriven-ability-events-modifiers.md

 #### AbilityBehavior Needed: DOTA_ABILITY_BEHAVIOR_CHANNELLED

-There's 3 Events control channels:
+There are 3 Events that control channels:

 - OnChannelFinish
 - OnChannelInterrupted